techidaily/site-win11-tips/source/_posts/master-techniques-to-accelerate-steam-downloads-on-windows.md

  The speed of Steam's downloads is greatly affected by the location of the server that you get them from.
 By default, Steam connects you to the nearest server to provide you with a better connection, but if it's cluttered with traffic, it may not offer the best speed rate.

- With the help of a global traffic map on the[Steam download stats website](https://store.steampowered.com/stats/content/) , you can see which servers are closest, have less traffic, and offer good download speeds.
+ With the help of a global traffic map on the [Steam download stats website](https://store.steampowered.com/stats/content/) , you can see which servers are closest, have less traffic, and offer good download speeds.
 Once you've decided on a server, follow the below steps to switch the region in Steam:

 1. Launch Steam.
 2. In the top-left corner, click on the**Steam** tab and select**Settings** .